jgomes79/WallStreet/README.md

     - The contract owner has 1000000000 tokens when he deploys the contract
 2. WallStreetAssets
     - There are 3 assets to trade deployed with the initial contract.
+    - When a new asset is created, contract owner has 10000 asset amount in this ListAssets
     - Only the contract owner can add or remove assets
     - It's impossible to remove an asset it has market orders pending to execute
 3. WallStreetMarket